pypa/setuptools/README.txt

 ==================

-You can get more information in the Sphinx-based documentation, located in the archive in `docs`.
+You can get more information in the Sphinx-based documentation, located at XXX REPLACE WITH PYPI DOC XXXX.
 This documentation includes the old Setuptools documentation that is slowly replaced, and brand new content.

 About the installation process
 ==============================

 The `Distribute` installer modifies your installation by de-activating an existing installation of `Setuptools` in a bootstrap process.
 This process has been tested in various installation schemes and contexts but in case of a bug during this process your Python installation might be left in a broken state.
-Since all modified files and directories are copied before the installation, you will be able to get back to a normal state by reading the instructions in the `Uninstallation instructions`_ section.
+Since all modified files and directories are copied before the installation starts, you will be able to get back to a normal state by reading the instructions in the `Uninstallation instructions`_ section.

 In any case, it is recommended to save you `site-packages` directory before you start the installation of `Distribute`.

 -------------------------